nextflow-io/nextflow/docs/vscode.md

 Most of the functionality of the VS Code extension is provided by the [Nextflow language server](https://github.com/nextflow-io/language-server), which implements the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) for Nextflow scripts and config files.

 The language server is distributed as a standalone Java application.
 It can be integrated with any editor that functions as an LSP client.
-Currently only the VS Code integration is officially supported, but we welcome community contributions for other editors.
+Currently, only the VS Code integration is officially supported, but community contributions for other editors are welcome.